-- 1. Beginner’s Guide To WordPress SEO: Intro, Preparation And Jargon
+- 1. Beginner’s Guide to SEO for WordPress: Intro, Prep & Jargon

-- 2. Currently Reading: Beginner’s Guide To WordPress SEO: Keyword Research (And What To Do With Keywords)
+- 2. Currently Reading: WordPress Keyword Research and Usage for SEO

-- 3. Beginner’s Guide To WordPress SEO: Backlinks, Site Speed And More
+- 3. Improve SEO with Backlinks, Site Speed and More

 We have already established that it all starts and ends with keyword research, right?
 But how do you do it?
 And what do you do with the keywords you find?
 That’s what we’ll find out in this chapter of the guide.
 For some people, keyword research amounts to writing their niche into Google keyword planner, and looking through the related terms.
 That’s not a very good idea.
 While Google is able to make smart connections in other areas, the keyword planner is surprisingly straight forward.
 It will most likely only show related terms that already have the keyword in it.